When it comes to nursing your newborn successfully, half the battle is won if you prepare for breastfeeding before your little one arrives.

 While he can’t nurse, his moral support and understanding helps when the going gets tough.

-Lim Ting, whose sons are aged six and two, says she would not have persevered if her husband had not supported her.
+Stay-at-home mum Lim Ting says she would not have persevered if her husband had not supported her.
 She initially faced disapproval from her family when she decided to exclusively breastfeed her firstborn.

 In fact, a study published in the International Breastfeeding Journal in 2013 found that mums felt more confident and capable about breastfeeding when they perceived their partners as supportive and actively involved.